 Most vehicle data is available from CAN1, and all vehicle interfaces connect to that bus.
 Some data is available only on CAN2-1 or CAN2-2, and these buses are not connected to all available VIs (see below).
 To find out if the information you need is on a bus connected by a particular VI, check the binary firmware documentation for your vehicle manufacturer.

 There are two ways you can obtain a vehicle interface.

 Build one yourself!
 The original OpenXC design was built on a chipKIT development board and is still fully supported.
 The design is open-source and posted below, along with instructions on how to assemble all the required parts.

-The VI is a open source reference design for a "dongle" style vehicle interface that connects directly to the diagnostic port with no cable.
+The VI is a open source reference design for a “dongle” style vehicle interface that connects directly to the diagnostic port with no cable.
 Ford created this design and manufactured a small quantity to seed the developer community.
-If you have an idea for an OpenXC application and this hardware would help, submit a request to receive one of these prototypes.
+If you have an idea for an OpenXC application and this hardware would help, you can buy the hardware

-The C5 is a very compact interface, so it's great for fleet deployments.
+The C5 BT is a very compact interface, so it’s great for fleet deployments.
 It connects to the CAN1 bus pins only.
 A crossover cable is needed to access a secondary CAN bus.

 This VI design was the first OpenXC interface, and is still fully supported by the latest VI firmware.
 The design uses entirely off-the-shelf components, built on top of a Digilent chipKIT Max32 development board (open source hardware!).
 The VI can be assembled with a range of functionality starting at around $110, with no soldering required.

 The chipKIT VI can connect to up to 2 CAN buses simultaneously, and you can choose from any of CAN1, CAN2-1 or CAN2-2.